 Mathematics (Statistics), BS

-Using statistical methods, students discover how to generate insights that inform fact-based decision-making and research.
-They use cutting-edge techniques to study and understand methods of statistical inference and explore strategies for dealing with uncertainty.
+Using statistical methods, students discover how to generate insights that inform fact-based decision-making and research through statistical inference and controlled experimentation.
+They use cutting-edge techniques to study and explore strategies for dealing with uncertainty.

 All students are required to meet general university admission requirements.

 ASU is committed to helping students thrive by offering tools that allow personalization of the transfer path to ASU.
 Students may use the Transfer Map search to outline a list of recommended courses to take prior to transfer.

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and help students save time and money in their college journey.
 Students may learn more about these programs by visiting the admission site: https://admission.asu.edu/transfer/pathway-programs.

 Change of Major Requirements

 A current ASU student has no additional requirements for changing majors.

 Students should refer to https://changingmajors.asu.edu for information about how to change a major to this program.